Thertzlor/Revenant/wiki/Profile_Overview.md

 local profile = ...
 local k = profile.key

--- Minimal config for two numeric modes instead of three. profile.config = {
+-- Minimal config that sets the number of modes to two instead of three.
+-- Also action in key outputs and sequence macros will have a standard 50ms delay. profile.config = { globalModes = {1,2},
-   globalModes = {1,2}
+   actionDelay = 50
 }

 ```